dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 ```{.bash include=src/tracepoints.txt}
 ```

-This showed that probes had been recognized on the binary, and so had been compiled-in successfully, even though there was no available OS package.
+This showed that probes had been recognized on the ELF binary, and so had been compiled-in successfully, even though there was no available OS package.
 This shows the ease with which these probes can be applied to existing application suites.